NGPVAN/nf-phpunit-selenium-pageobjects/README.markdown

 2. `pear install nf/PHPUnit_SeleniumPageObject`

 # Behavior
+## Getters and Setters
+You should define a getter and setter for each field for usage outside of your functional test.
+Never manually access the map, locators, or map keys outside of the PageObject.

 ## Map
 To remove hard-coded Selenium locators, a `protected $map` variable is defined on every PageObject.
 Define your map of elements that you reference here: